rconradharris/omitted/README.rst

 ==============

-This Python module aims to solve this problem by defining the one-and-only ``NotSet`` instance, shareable between all packages on the system.
+This Python module aims to solve this problem by defining the one-and-only ``Omitted`` instance, shareable between all packages on the system.

-To be clear, just because a library uses ``notset``, it doesn't mean the calling code must as well.
-Omitting the kwarg or setting it to ``None`` will behave correctly without having to know that ``NotSet`` was used behind the scenes to make it work.
+To be clear, just because a library uses ``Omitted``, it doesn't mean the calling code must as well.
+Not passing the kwarg or setting it to ``None`` will behave correctly without having to know that ``Omitted`` was used behind the scenes to make it work.

-The only time a caller would need to import ``NotSet`` is if they wanted to proxy the do-not-care condition from the caller into the library.
+The only time a caller would need to import ``Omitted`` is if they wanted to proxy the do-not-care condition from the caller into the library.
 In that case, you'd just do something like::

     from libperson import update
-    from notset import NotSet
+    from notset import Omitted

-    def update_with_email(person, name=NotSet, age=NotSet):
+    def update_with_email(person, name=Omitted, age=Omitted):
         update(person, name=name, age=age)
         send_email(person)

-With that in mind, go ahead, import ``notset`` and let your code stop caring.
+With that in mind, go ahead, import ``Omitted`` and let your code stop caring.